The Best Posture Correction Exercises to Fix Your Body Quickly

 -Doorway Stretch with External Rotation

 This stretch is extremely effective in restoring natural motion to your chest and shoulder joint.
-You can do it in a doorway (to do both arms simultaneously) or on a corner wall.
+You can do it in a doorway (to do both arms simultaneously) like we show in 9 Incredible Stretches To Improve Flexibility Fast or on a corner wall.
 Focus on externally rotating your shoulders and hold this stretch for at least 20 seconds.

 -Rear Delt Flys